Pluckley Village Hall

 Miniatures have the same descriptive divisions as standards, only with smaller blooms, usually less than 1½ inches in diameter.

-* Rule numbers are different to the printed schedule by 2 as first rules were not relevant to shows.
+* Rules are in a different order to those in the printed schedule and the first rule in the schedule is excluded as not relevant to shows.

 A copy of the RHS Horticultural Show Handbook may be borrowed briefly from either the Chairman or the Show Co-ordinator.